mogenslund/liquid/README.md

     java -jar liq.jar --jframe

 My experience is that the terminal "Terminology", with dark background works very well.

+#### Starter kit
+A place to start is [Liquid Starter Kit](https://github.com/mogenslund/liquid-starter-kit)

+It sort of corresponds to a sample `.emacs` file.
+Some code you can extend to create your own version of the editor.

 #### Local setup and extensions
 For a recommended approach to local setup and managing extensions, please read